Process Flowchart VS Use Case Diagram

 Flowcharts are often used for documentation purposes because many different people use that documentation and flowcharts are easier to follow than pseudo code for non programmers.

-Easy to draw and analysis.
+Easy to draw and analyze.

 Easy to understand.